 Line 706-721: To me, merging “static” bedded-pack barns (could also be defined as “conventional straw yards”?) and compost barns in the same group has several limitations as these systems are known to produce different results, especially regarding udder health.
 Although this issue is somehow justified by the relatively small number of farms available/included I think it deserve further discussion.

-Thank you for this comment, and agree that this point should be more overtly addressed in the manuscript (added lines 754-771).
+Thank you for this comment, and we agree that this point should be more overtly addressed in the manuscript (added lines 754-771).
 We recognize that for this manuscript, the “bedded pack” group represents both farms using a deep bedded pack or “conventional bedded packs” and “compost bedded-packs,” as defined in Bewley et. al (2017).
 The smaller than anticipated number of dairy farms using bedded packs for housing lactating dairy cattle in our state created a challenge for enrolling ten herds in our observational study, and we recognize this as a limitation (lines 759-763).
 However, this diversity is a reflection of how the target population (small-medium, pasture-based organic dairy farms) are actually using this system in the Northeastern U.S. (Benson, 2012).

 Although there is a diversity of management styles under this umbrella term, these systems do still share some important things in common: both are enclosed, loose-housing facilities deeply bedded with organic material, in which bedding and waste accumulate throughout the 6–8-month period of time when cows are housed on it and which is only removed once a year.
 Both systems use carbon-rich substrates on which urine and manure are not removed when bedding material is renewed, which is in contrast to other housing systems.
 In both types of bedded packs, cows urinate and defecate on the same surface used for laying, and cows’ teats are exposed to bacteria from manure and the organic bedding which acts as a growth medium.
 Both systems address the desire to provide a loose-housing option where the initial investment of the building is more readily affordable for those with outdated facilities, provide cows with a large, comfortable laying area which allows them to move freely, allows for improved foot and leg health, and allows farms to avoid the need to store and spread large amounts of liquid manure.
 Both systems provide dairies with a valuable source of compost as a nutrient amendment, through the accumulation of waste and bedding material in the pack, and both are perceived to integrate well into pasture-based farm systems.